qntm/tai-date/README.md

 ### TaiDate.leapSeconds
 Returns an array of leap second objects.
 Each leap second contains the `TaiDate` when the offset between TAI and Unix time changed, and the new offset.
 E.g. `{taiDate: new TaiDate(78796811000), offset: 11000}` for the inserted leap second of 30 June 1972.

-The first entry in the array is the beginning of TAI for our purposes, `{taiDate: new TaiDate(63072010000), offset: 10000}`